basic4/WiDucky/controllers/readme.md

 These are three sources for WiDucky controller applications in C#, Android and Python (Please note these are designed for US and UK keyboards only.)
-Reference to the Script Syntax documentation for scripting details
+Refer to the Script Syntax documentation for scripting details and examples.